 When revamping your wardrobe, it's tricky to know where to start.
 It can be a bit daunting to pick out new pieces that both complement your existing threads, and crank that freshness dial on your look.

-To quote Tan France (Queer Eye, Next in Fashion) "Style is timeless, while fashion is timely.
-Personal style is about developing a sense of self, rather than simply absorbing trends".
+To quote Tan France (Queer Eye, Next in Fashion): "Style is timeless, while fashion is timely.
+Personal style is about developing a sense of self, rather than simply absorbing trends."

-So while trendy clothing for bigger men and taller gents is often an afterthought on the high street, you can still look and feel great in timeless outfits that are practical as well as stylish.
+While trendy clothing for bigger men and taller gents is often an afterthought on the high street, you can still look and feel great in timeless outfits that are practical as well as stylish.

 We've put together some simple, classic looks to supercharge your rotation this summer.